hstreamdb/docs/docs/en/deployment/deploy-k8s.md

 ```

 ::: tip
-The zookeeper connection string in stotage config file and the service file
+The zookeeper connection string in storage config file and the service file
 can be different.
 But for normal scenario, they are the same.
 :::